opendocsg/slw-judgments-backfill/2009_SGHC_178/report.md

 **The law**

-11     The law in the area of the interpretation and construction of contracts has received a fair bit of attention lately, and was comprehensively examined in the recent Court of Appeal decision of _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR 1029 (“ _Zurich Insurance_ ”).
+11     The law in the area of the interpretation and construction of contracts has received a fair bit of attention lately, and was comprehensively examined in the recent Court of Appeal decision of _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR 1029</span> (“ _Zurich Insurance_ ”).

 12     As both parties urged this court to consider the surrounding circumstances and the object of the Agreement to advance their respective interpretations of Clause 9.3, it is necessary for me to set out the law in Singapore regarding the admissibility of extrinsic evidence when interpreting and construing contractual documents.